hackclub/hackclub/workshops/dodge/README.md

 }
 ```

-`createCanvas()` is a function that takes two arguments (two numbers for width and height, respectively) and creates a canvas (i.e., the thing that will house your project) of that size.
+[`createCanvas()`](http://p5js.org/reference/#p5/createCanvas) is a function that takes two arguments (two numbers for width and height, respectively) and creates an HTML canvas element (i.e., the thing that will house your project) of that size.

 Now we'll add something for the `draw()` function to do as well.
 Let's start by having it paint the background a dark blue color every frame.